skyscreamer/JSONassert/README.md

     friends[id=3].pets[]: Expected bird, but not found ; friends[id=3].pets[]: Contains cat, but not expected

-Which tells you that the pets array under friend with id=3 was supposed to have a bird, but had a cat instead.
+Which tells you that the pets array under the friend where id=3 was supposed to contain "bird", but had "cat" instead.
 (Maybe the cat ate the bird?)

 * * *